gab-catta/ML_Forest_type_predictor/README.md

 **Source**: UCI Machine Learning Repository
 **Original Paper**: Blackard, J.A. and Dean, D.J.
 (1999)
 **Link**: [Covertype dataset](https://archive.ics.uci.edu/dataset/31/covertype)
-**Note**: The project is based on features and data from the Roosevelt National Forest of northern Colorado, but it can be adapted to any territory if similar features are available (even with fewer features).
+**Note**: The project is based on features and data taken in the **Roosevelt National Forest** of northern Colorado, but can be adapted to any territory if similar features are available (even using less features than the original dataset).

 The dataset contains **581,012 instances** and **54 features**, including:
 - **Quantitative features**: elevation, aspect, slope, distances to water/roads/fire, and hillshade at various times.
 - **Categorical features**:
   - 4 One-hot-encoded wilderness area indicators
   - 40 One-hot-encoded soil type indicators derived from the **STATSGO soil map** by the USGS
-- **Target**: Forest cover type (1–7), including species like spruce/fir, lodgepole pine, ponderosa pine, and others.
+- **Target**: Forest cover type (1–7), the trees species are Spruce/Fir, Lodgepole Pine, Ponderosa Pine, Cottonwood/Willow, Aspen, Douglas-fir, Krummholz.
 ---

 ## Problem Statement